boboxa2010/ssl-projection-head-study/README.md

 ## About

 This is fork of a [PyTorch Project Template](https://github.com/Blinorot/pytorch_project_template).
-The task is to do image classification using SSL methods.
-We use [STL10](https://cs.stanford.edu/~acoates/stl10/) and [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) datasets.
+A study and experimental investigation of projection heads in self-supervised learning, reproducing and extending the results of the paper [Investigating the Benefits of Projection Head for Representation Learning](https://arxiv.org/abs/2403.11391v1)

 ## Installation